 Today, the American public is incredibly polarized.
 Information is sent to our phone screens and inboxes at lightning pace.
 The sad reality is that much of this information, whether its news, politics, religion, environmental, or otherwise, is often one-sided or spun from a singular point of view.
 There is little obligation to give credence to cold, hard facts if they don’t fit the parameters of a given argument.
 Discourse, disdain, and a desire to be on the “right” side of debate tends to influence our public and our politicians.
 While wildlife management protocols have historically tried to keep emotion out of the decision making process, today’s political climate isn’t always focused on science and the “greater good” of overall biodiversity.
-Increasingly, there is a growing desire from hunting critics to “skirt” wildlife management authorities, and dupe political appointees into dictating “their brand” of wildlife policy.
+Increasingly, there is a growing desire from hunting critics to “skirt” wildlife management fundamentals, and dupe political appointees into dictating ulterior ideals.

 So what happens when politics are introduced into (what should be) non-biased wildlife management?